Postdoctoral Researcher Position in Dongsheng Cai Laboratory

 Successful applicants will be generously offered with NIH guideline-based salary and benefits, in addition to being a member of a high-quality research team and a collaborative research environment of NIH-sponsored diabetes center and aging institute.
 The Belfer Institute for Advanced Biomedical Studies at Einstein also provides the best scientific and social environment as well as convenient housing options specifically for postdoctoral researchers.

-Applicants should email his/her CV, personal research statement, and the contact information of 3 references (including their present and previous mentors) to:
+Applicants should email his/her CV, personal research statement, and the contact information of 3 references to: